-Clearway Energy LLC, together with its consolidated subsidiaries, or the Company, is an energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
-As of December 31, 2019, GIP indirectly owns approximately 43% of the economic interests in the Company and approximately 55% of the voting interests in Clearway Energy, Inc., or Clearway, Inc. GIM is an independent fund manager of funds that invests in infrastructure assets in the energy, transport and water/waste sectors.
+Clearway Energy, Inc. together with its consolidated subsidiaries, or the Company, is a publicly-traded energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
+As of December 31, 2019, GIP indirectly owns approximately 43% of the economic interests in Clearway Energy LLC and approximately 55% of the voting interests in the Company.
+GIM is an independent fund manager of funds that invests in infrastructure assets in the energy, transport and water/waste sectors.
 The Company is sponsored by GIP through its portfolio company, CEG.

 The Company's environmentally sound asset portfolio includes over 5,875 MW of wind, solar and natural gas-fired power generation facilities, as well as district energy systems.
-Through this diversified and contracted portfolio, the Company endeavors to increase distributions to Clearway, Inc. The weighted average remaining contract duration of these offtake agreements, based on CAFD, was approximately 13 years as of December 31, 2019.
+Through this diversified and contracted portfolio, the Company endeavors to provide its investors with stable and growing dividend income.
+The weighted average remaining contract duration of these offtake agreements, based on CAFD, was approximately 13 years as of December 31, 2019.
 The Company also owns thermal infrastructure assets with an aggregate steam and chilled water capacity of 1,530 net MWt and electric generation capacity of 139 net MW.
 These thermal infrastructure assets provide steam, hot and/or chilled water, and, in some instances, electricity to commercial businesses, universities, hospitals and governmental units in multiple locations, principally through long-term contracts or pursuant to rates regulated by state utility commissions.